boyvinall/observability-demo/docs/index.md

 # Introduction

-These docs explain how to create a Go app that has logs, metrics and traces visible in Grafana.
-The Grafana datasources are configured to make it easy to navigate between each of these signals, providing a seamless click-through experience.
-The implementation of metrics and traces within the app makes use of [OpenTelemetry-Go](https://pkg.go.dev/go.opentelemetry.io/otel), and logging uses the `log/slog` package that was [introduced](https://go.dev/blog/slog) in Go 1.21.
+This site shows how to create a Go app that has logs, metrics and traces visible in Grafana.
+The Grafana datasources are configured to ensure a seamless click-through experience between each of these signals.
+The implementation of metrics and traces within the app makes use of [OpenTelemetry-Go](https://pkg.go.dev/go.opentelemetry.io/otel), and logging uses the [log/slog](https://pkg.go.dev/log/slog) package that was [introduced](https://go.dev/blog/slog) in Go 1.21.

-The docs are backed by a [fully-working demo](https://github.com/boyvinall/observability-demo), so you can easily run it up and explore how to use things.
+The site is backed by a [fully-working demo](https://github.com/boyvinall/observability-demo), so you can easily run it up and explore how to navigate around.
 This also means you have a complete reference for how to implement things yourself – many other examples online exist only as small fragments, often requiring you to read a bunch of other docs before you have enough to get that _*!&$@%_ thing working.

 The demo consists of: